mixxxdj/mixxx/CONTRIBUTING.md

 ### Open a Pull Request ###
 Once you finish coding, it's time to show your changes to other Mixxx developers.
 You do so by [opening a Pull Request](https://github.com/mixxxdj/mixxx/wiki/Using%20Git#open-a-pull-request).

+### Contributor Agreement ###
+Because Mixxx is distributed through the macOS AppStore, in order to distribute your changes with Mixxx, we need a record of your permission to distribute them under Mixxx's license.
+You'll have to read and sign the [Mixxx Contributor Agreement](https://docs.google.com/forms/d/e/1FAIpQLScC9QG327sjLL0eWftmfGUasxFFLxg6LCXJ2xHDYRzFIRqyiw/viewform?formkey=dEpYN2NkVEFnWWQzbkFfM0ZYYUZ5X2c6MQ).

 ### How to become a 5-star contributor ###
 Now that you know your basics on how to contribute to Mixxx and engage with its community, it's time to learn a bit more our rules and guidelines.